rschristopher/rschristopher.github.io/src/custody/index.md

  what your mother's maiden name is somehow constitutes security.

-Bitcoin Self Custody offers real security.
+Bitcoin self custody offers real security.
- And thus the risk of losing your funds in traditional banking is far higher than any reasonable Self Custody solution.
+ And thus the risk of losing your funds in traditional banking is far higher than any reasonable self custody solution.

 !!! question "Sounds like banking.
 Why would I want to be a bank?"